SDU-eScience/UCloud/backend/service-lib/wiki/procedures_intro.md

 As UCloud, this project will be hosted on GitHub as a public repository under an open-source license.
 We use the GitHub issue system to create and close issues.
-We use ZenHub as a project management tool, which integrates seamlessly with Github, to track the various stages of the lifecycle of an issue and to manage both epics and the project roadmap.
+We use ZenHub as a project management tool, which integrates seamlessly with GitHub, to track the various stages of the lifecycle of an issue and to manage both epics and the project roadmap.

 ### Documentation